-Hedychium plants thrive in partial shade/sun in soil which has excellent drainage but remains moist.
+Hedychium plants thrive in partial shade/sun in soil that has excellent drainage but remains moist.
 The rhizomes should not be in boggy soil, but the plant requires consistent water.

-You can plant the rhizomes for quicker blooms or sow seed indoors and transplant outside.
-These seedlings will not bloom the first year.
-Seeds for plants started outside in warm climates should be planted in autumn, 18 to 36 inches apart and covered with 1/4 inch of soil.
+You can plant the rhizomes for quicker blooms or sow the seed indoors and transplant them outside.
+These seedlings will not bloom in the first year.
+Seeds for plants started outside in warm climates should be planted in autumn, 18 to 36 inches apart, and covered with 1/4 inch (0.5 cm.) of soil.

 Thin the seedlings, if necessary, in spring.
 Young butterfly ginger plants will benefit from a good flowering plant food in spring.

 Hedychium needs even moisture for the best performance.
 When the flowers are all spent, cut off the stem to allow the plant’s energy to direct towards the rhizomes.
 Keep the foliage well-tended until it dies back, as it will keep collecting solar energy to store for the next season’s bloom.

 In spring, divide the rhizomes of plants, ensuring that each has a growth node and roots before planting them separately for a new batch of tropical flowers.